HishamKhdair/Automatic-Grape-Leaf-Diseases-Detector/README.md

 ##### Automatic Grape Leaf Diseases Detection

-trained model (Tensorflow), API and web app for the detection of grap leaf disease from Plant Village dataset
+trained model (Tensorflow), API and web app for the detection of grap leaf disease using Plant Village dataset